Driver Knowledge Test (DKT)

 What is the DKT?

-Everything you need to know to pass the DKT is included in the Road Users’ Handbook (RUH), which you can read and/or download online, or buy from any registry.
-You can also read and download the question bank, which includes all the questions that you could be asked in the DKT.
+Everything you need to know to pass the DKT is included in the handbooks which you can access for free online, or buy from any registry or service centre:

-There are no short cuts to passing the test.
-If you don’t study the RUH, chances are that you will not pass.
+There are no shortcuts to passing the test.
+If you don’t study the Road Users’ Handbook, you are unlikely to pass.

 DKT iPhone app